Tara Grinstead: Ryan Duke Arrested And Charged In 2005 Missing Persons Case

 In a series of unsettling videos, Haley claimed responsibility for the brutal deaths of 16 young women.
 In what seemed like a twisted “game,” the self-proclaimed serial killer challenged authorities to follow various clues to locate the remains of the missing women.

-Andrew Haley’s first set of clues focused on the disappearance and supposed murder of Tara Grinstead.
+Andrew Haley’s first set of clues focused on the disappearance, and supposed murder of Tara Grinstead.
 As reported by ABC News, GBI special agent Gary Rothwell said he and his colleagues “had to pursue that lead.”

 Unfortunately, it was later revealed that the “CatchMeKiller” was simply a disturbed young man who was attempting to “get as many hits as he could on his website.”